Design of a prototype laser-plasma injector for the DESY-II synchrotron: energy compression scheme

-Active energy compression schemes have the crucial advantage of both reducing the energy spread and correcting the central energy as shown in Ref.~\cite{bib:Angel}.
+From the methods discussed above only active energy compression schemes have the crucial advantage of both reducing the energy spread and correcting the central energy.
+Such a beam energy compression and stabilization scheme has been recently proposed for laser-plasma accelerators~\cite{bib:Angel}.
 The method requires a simple chicane to stretch the bunch and create a linear correlation between particles' energies and their longitudinal positions (chirp) and an active dechirper that applies a linear kick to put the particles precisely on the design energy.
-A combination of a chicane and an rf cavity is an efficient way of energy compression as demonstrated, for example, in~\cite{bib:Glasgow}.
-Since the ultra short bunch lengths and high peak currents, available by LPA beams, are not required for applications in light sources, it is favourable to opt for a large beam decompression and an rf dechirper.
-To achieve this, the X-band rf technology offers sufficiently short wavelengths and high gradients, both of which are beneficial for a dechirper.
+Since the ultra short bunch lengths and high peak currents, available by LPA beams, are not required for applications in synchrotron light sources, it is favorable to opt for a large beam decompression and an rf dechirper.
+A combination of a chicane and an rf cavity is known to be an efficient way of energy compression as demonstrated, i.e. in~\cite{bib:Glasgow}.
+The X-band rf technology offers sufficiently short wavelengths and high gradients, both of which are beneficial for a dechirper.
 The X-band rf is mature and is widely used, for example in transverse deflective structures~\cite{bib:X-Band-TDS}.
 Following Ref.~\cite{bib:X-Band-CLIC} we can assume a safe operating accelerating gradient of 60~MV/m at the frequency $f_{\rm rf} = 12$~GHz.
 Provided the initial bunch length $\sigma_{z,0}$ is small, $\sigma_{z,0} \ll R_{56}\sigma_{\gamma,0}$, the required rf voltage $V_{\rm rf}$ can be found as

-where $\omega_{\rm rf} = 2\pi f_{\rm rf}$, $q_e$ -- the elementary charge, and $c$ is the speed of light.
+where $\omega_{\rm rf} = 2\pi f_{\rm rf}$, $q_e$ the elementary charge, and $c$ is the speed of light.
 Finally, for the rf kick to be linear the bunch has to be short compared to the rf wavelength: $R_{56}\sigma_{\gamma,0} \ll c/f_{\rm rf}$.
-In practice, the nonlinearity of the rf kick will generate a small spread in the final beam energy, as discussed in Sect~\ref{sec:final_spread}.
+In practice, the nonlinearity of the rf kick will generate a small spread in the final beam energy, as discussed in Sect.~\ref{sec:final_spread}.